zanthor/OG-RaidHelper/README.md

 ## Raid Invites System

-The Raid Invites system integrates with RollFor to display soft-reserve data and invite players to your raid automatically.
+The Raid Invites system integrates with RollFor to invite players to your raid automatically.

 ![Raid Invites](Images/RaidInvites.jpg)